-This page is used for running the Cable Diagnostics.
+This Page is used for running the Cable Diagnostics.

 Press to run the diagnostics.
 This will take approximately 5 seconds.
 If all ports are selected, this can take approximately 15 seconds.
-When completed, the page refreshes automatically, and you can view the cable diagnostics results in the cable status table.
+When completed, the Page refreshes automatically, and you can view the cable diagnostics results in the cable status table.
 Note that Cable Diagnostics is only accurate for cables of length 7 - 140 meters.

 10 and 100 Mbps ports will be linked down while running cable diagnostic.
-Therefore, running cable diagnostic on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is complete.
+Therefore, running cable diagnastic on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is complete.
+The ports belong to the currently selected stack unit, as reflected by the Page header.
 The VeriPHY Cable Diagnostics screen in Figure 4-15-4 appears.